-We have provided our residents with a number of flyers, notes and suggestions on Social Distancing, limiting exposure to others.
-We feel it has helped to keep our families safe, and the staff healthy during this trying time.
+We continue to provide our residents with a number of flyers, notes and suggestions on Social Distancing, limiting exposure to others.
+We feel it has helped to keep our families safe, and the staff healthy not only the pandemic, but flu season.